 My research lies at the intersection of international security and demography.
 Broadly speaking, I am interested in how demographic factors and shifts – changes in the size, distribution, composition, and growth rates of populations – shape efforts to prevent, manage, and resolve violent conflicts.

-Additionally, I focus on the substantial yet understudied interface between global urbanization trends and the changing nature and conduct of war.
-My writing on this topic has recently been published by The Bulletin of the Atomic Scientists and Political Violence @ a Glance.
+Additionally, I focus on the substantial yet understudied interface between global urbanization trends and the changing character and conduct of war.
+My writing on this topic has appeared in a variety of policy outlets, including the The Bulletin of the Atomic Scientists , War on the Rocks, Modern War Institute, and Foreign Policy Research Institute.

-From a regional standpoint, I am interested in politics and security issues in the Middle East, specifically, the Arab-Israeli conflict, as well as in post-Soviet states, primarily the Russian Caucasus.
+From a regional standpoint, I am interested in the Middle East, particularly Israel, Turkey, Iraq, and Syria, as well as in Russia and the Caucasus region, especially Chechnya.
 I am fluent in both Hebrew and Russian.